 Priority Areas have been at the forefront of this pioneering work over the years.
 Working with local people, learning from them and recognizing them as leaders has enabled activities, programs and resources to be developed; to help overcome the effects of poverty.

 One of the Church of Scotland Priority Areas Team Members in Glasgow

 Intentional Community Living

 Volunteers will live together and have community space every week to spend time together for community building, reflection and prayer.
 In addition, volunteers will meet with the site coordinator twice a month for group time to reflect on experiences, learn more about the impacts of poverty in Scotland and how the church and other agencies are addressing these issues, while also learning more about Scotland’s history and culture.
-There will also be three four-day-long retreats during the year in October, February and June.

 Young Adult Volunteers (YAV) is a service and leadership development program through the World Mission division of the PC(USA).
 Young adults serve for one year in the U.S. or internationally, in areas such as fair trade or environmental issues, and have the opportunity to experience Christianity in a new culture.
 YAVs are between ages 19 and 30.
 Check out the YAV program blog here.